Information Disclosure Based on the TCFD Recommendations

 Sun Frontier Fudousan Co., Ltd.

-Sun Frontier Fudousan Co., Ltd. (“the Company”) established the “Sustainability Committee” on October 1, 2021, to more strongly promote activities of contributing to the resolution of social issues, the realization of a sustainable society, and aim to improve mid- to long-term corporate value corporate value based on its mission and corporate philosophy.
-On the “Sustainability Committee,” the Company established the “Sustainability Vision,” and sets forth specific measures and KPIs in response to each important issue and promotes sustainability management.
+Sun Frontier Fudousan Co., Ltd. (“the Company”) established the “Sustainability Committee” on October 1, 2021, to more strongly promote activities that contribute to solving social issues and realizing a sustainable society, based on its corporate philosophy and mission.
+The Company has formulated a “Sustainability Vision” and defined specific measures and KPIs for each material to promote sustainability management.

 Sustainability Vision